psych0v0yager/lanns/README.md

 2. The system automatically uses the first available HNSW library in the order listed above.

 3. For very large datasets, the system can process data in batches to manage memory usage.

+4. Enhanced embeddings require vLLM, which needs a CUDA-capable GPU.
+If vLLM is not available, the system will fall back to standard embeddings.

+5. For checkpointing support, the embedding generator saves progress periodically.
+You can resume processing from a checkpoint if interrupted.

 ## Citation